nate-daba/contamination-checker/README.md

 ## Usage

-To run the `Guided Prompting` contamination detection method on the AIME-2024 dataset with a specific model, use the following command:
+To run the `Guided Prompting` contamination detection method on the AIME-2024 dataset with the `DeepSeek-R1-Distill-Qwen-7B` model, use the following command:
 ```bash
 sh tests/closed_data/guided-prompting/test_aime.sh --model=deepseek-ai/DeepSeek-R1-Distill-Qwen-7B
 ```

-To run the `TS-Guessing` contamination detection method on the MMLU dataset (100 questions in the “high-school mathematics” category) with a specific model, use the following command:
+To run the `TS-Guessing` contamination detection method on the MMLU dataset (100 questions in the “high-school mathematics” category) with the `Qwen2.5-Math-7B-Instruct` model, use the following command:
 ```bash
 sh tests/closed_data/ts-guessing-question-based/test_mmlu.sh --model=Qwen/Qwen2.5-Math-7B-Instruct
 ```